alexnathanson/solar-protocol/README.md

 ## TO DO
 * make an installer.sh
-* move python templater to server
+* X move python templater to server
 * check any limits on the DNS api
 * find a better way to update IP addresses to add or remove a server
 * do we want to include a blacklist to control enrollments?